-Instead of asking how much experience an agent has, ask how many times the agent has renewed his or her real estate license.
-In Oklahoma, for example, real estate licenses are issued for three years; New Hampshire's term is two years; in California, we enjoy four-year terms.
+Instead of asking how much experience an agent has, ask how many times the agent has renewed their real estate license.
+In Oklahoma, for example, real estate licenses are issued for three years, New Hampshire's term is two years, and California has four-year terms.

 You have probably heard the adage that 10% of the agents do 90% of the business.
-That's because top producing agents are consistent, and this consistency comes from experience.
-The minimum number of transactions many brokers expect an agent to complete per year averages out to about ten, which is almost one per month.
-Not a lot by a top-producers standard, but adequate in most real estate circles.
+That's because top-producing agents are consistent, and this consistency comes from experience.
+The minimum number of transactions many brokers expect an agent to complete per year averages out to about 10, which is almost one per month.
+Not a lot by a top producer's standard, but adequate in most real estate circles.

 The Benefits of an Agent With Experience

-An experienced agent is one whose mistakes are new.
+An experienced agent is one whose mistakes are few.
 Successful agents learn something new every year; while lesser agents tend to repeat past mistakes.
-Top agents treat each client as though their business depends on the client's success.
-Because it does.
+Top agents treat each client as though their business depends on the client's success—because it does.
 Agents who are experienced:

 - Offer solutions based on previous results

 - Anticipate problems before they occur